Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Wavefunction Collapse in CCQM

-\citet[p.\ 537]{minsky1982} discusses the problem of how to represent spherically propagating waves in position space in a discrete physics, and recognises that the tendency of the magnitude to everywhere fall below the threshold magnitude represents a problem.
+The existence of a critical volume is clearly motivated in the case where the wavefunction is in reality discrete valued.
+Thus, if a wavefunction represents the state of a large number of particles having probability distributions spreading out in position space, then as the relative volume increases with time, eventually the wavefunction magnitude would fall everywhere below $f_0$.
+Hence, the discrete wavefunction would become zero everywhere in configuration space, meaning that the system would effectively cease to exist! \citet[p.\ 537]{minsky1982} discusses the problem of how to represent spherically propagating waves in position space in a discrete physics, and recognises that the tendency of the magnitude to everywhere fall below the threshold magnitude represents a problem.
 He does not, however, suggest a solution.
 It can be seen that a similar problem arises for discrete physics in the case of a wavefunction spreading in a $3N$ dimensional configuration space.

 We suggest that a natural solution to the problem of spreading wavefunctions in discrete quantum mechanics is for the wavefunction to `collapse' to some extent when it reaches some critical relative volume instantaneously (or virtually instantaneously) reducing in volume.
-Alternatively, the wavefunction could split into two or more smaller wavefunctions; this possibility will be discussed in the next section.
-We have supposed that the wavefunction will be normalized to unity after every collapse, so the average magnitude per cell will rise when a collapse occurs.
+Alternatively, the wavefunction could split into two or more smaller wavefunctions; this possibility will be discussed in Sect.\ \ref{Sec:NonLinear}.
+We suppose, like GRW, that the wavefunction will be normalized to unity after every collapse (see Eq.~(\ref{Eq:Normalization}) with integrals replaced by the appropriate summations) so the average magnitude per cell will rise when a collapse occurs.

 The wavefunction would then resume spreading until it again reached the critical volume, at which time it would collapse again, and so on.
-This is a natural solution to the problem, so it appears that some degree of spontaneous localization of wavefunctions is a natural consequence of a discrete physics.
+It appears that some degree of spontaneous localization of wavefunctions is a natural consequence of a discrete physics.